Sweet potato and lentil soup

 - 2 x 420g cans no-added-salt cooked brown lentils (undrained)

-- 1 litre salt-reduced chicken stock
+- 1 litre salt-reduced chicken or vegetable stock

 - 500mL water